kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

   ```
   it's fine

-- Note that Docker-Compose automates also the building phases of the entire
+- Note that Docker-compose automates also the building phases of the entire
   system
   ```
-  > cd devops
+  > cd $GIT_ROOT/sorrentum_sandbox/devops
   > docker-compose build
   ```

 ## Bring up Sorrentum data node

-- The best approach is to run Airflow server in one terminal window and other
+- The best approach is to see the Airflow logs at the same time as running other
+  commands:
+  - Run Airflow server in one terminal window
-  tools in other windows (e.g., using tmux) after running `docker_exec.sh`, so
+  - Run other tools in other windows (e.g., using tmux) using `docker_exec.sh`,
-  one can see the Airflow logs at the same time as running other commands

 - After the containers are ready, you can bring up the service with:
   ```
-  > cd devops
+  > cd $GIT_ROOT/sorrentum_sandbox/devops
   > docker-compose up
   ```

+- Starting the system can take some time

 - Note that there can be some errors / warnings, but things are good as long
   as you see Airflow starting like below: